colettegallagher/project-iris/README.md

 NumPy is a library in IPython.
 To use, open Visual Studio Code.
 Type *ipython* in the right hand side terminal.
 This opens ipython.
 Then type *import numpy* this opens NumPy in IPython.

 #### Running the Codes
-Copy the code from the repository by using *CTRL & C* or right clicking and copying the mouse and copying.
-Open a file in Visual Studio Code by clicking the new file button.
+Copy the code from the repository by using *CTRL & C* or right clicking using the mouse and copying.
+Open a file in Visual Studio Code by clicking the new file button found on the top left of the screen .
 Paste the code into Visual Studio Code.
 Name the file with the ending *.py*.
 On the right-hand side of the terminal type in *python* and the name of the file.
 Press enter.

 ### 3. Statistics Used